Guilt (Revenge): Ratings

+The episode was watched by 7.94 million viewers and received a 2.5 rating/7% share in the 18-49 demographics.

 Critical reception

 Critics expressed delight in getting a dose of reality when the character Emily (Emily VanCamp) has finally found herself in a significantly dangerous situation of being exposed.
 They also praised the character developments of both Victoria (Madeleine Stowe) as she appears to have a heart and conscience after all, and Nolan (Gabriel Mann) as he becomes a bigger part of Emily's life because of his loyalty to her and her father.
 C. Orlando of TV Fanatic writes, "It's good to be reminded that he vowed to do his best to protect her.
 He's certainly doing all he can and I like his quirky loyalty more each week."
 Orlando went on to give the episode 4.5 out of 5 stars, while seemingly more impressed users gave an average of 4.9 out of 5 stars on the site.